-Studies over the years have shown varying degrees of causation and correlation between the chemicals found the Camp Lejeune’s water and many different health conditions, including several types of cancer, infertility, miscarriage, birth defects, and others.
+Studies over the years have shown varying degrees of causation and correlation between the chemicals found in Camp Lejeune’s water and severe health conditions, including several types of cancer, infertility, miscarriage, birth defects, and others

 Still, other diseases and health conditions have been linked with exposure to the contaminants found in Camp Lejeune’s water sources, but the evidence of causation is not definitive.

-The Caring for Camp Lejeune Families Act of 2012 was a step in the right direction to provide medical coverage for the men, women, and families affected by the water contamination during the 1950s-1980s.
-The act mandated that the Department of Veterans Affairs cover the medical costs for service members and their families who lived or worked at Camp Lejeune for a minimum of 30 days between January 1, 1957, and December 31, 1987, but this compensation comes only after any other insurance has been exhausted.
-Military members are also able to claim disability for their relevant medical conditions.
+The Caring for Camp Lejeune Families Act of 2012 was a step in the right direction to provide health care benefits and medical coverage for the men, women, and families affected by the water contamination.
+The Act mandated that the U.S. Department of Veterans Affairs cover the medical costs for service members and their families who lived or worked at Camp Lejeune for a minimum of 30 days between January 1, 1957, and December 31, 1987.
+But this compensation comes only after any other insurance has been exhausted.
+Military members are also able to claim disability benefits for their relevant medical conditions.

-The act states that a claim can be filed by any individual or legal representative of an individual who resided, worked, or was otherwise exposed to the contaminated water for a minimum of 30 days (consecutive or nonconsecutive) between August 1, 1953, and December 31, 1987.
+The Act states that a claim can be filed by any individual or legal representative of an individual who resided, worked, or was otherwise exposed to the contaminated water for a minimum of 30 days (consecutive or nonconsecutive) between August 1, 1953 and December 31, 1987 and have developed a major illness as a result of the toxic substances in the water.
 This includes individuals who were exposed in utero.

 Filing a federal tort claim can be a complicated process.
-The first step is identifying the specific federal organization with which your claim needs to be filed.
-You will need to provide detailed evidence for your claim, as well as specify how much money you want to recover.
-The Standard Form 95 is the most common way to file a federal tort claim, as it assures you have gathered and submitted the necessary evidence for your claim.
+You will need to provide detailed evidence for your claim, including when, where, and how you were exposed to the contaminated water, as well as specify how much money you want to recover.

-The burden of proof lies with the claimant, so it is important that you have a trusted and experienced lawyer help you collect the evidence that shows Camp Lejeune’s water contamination is linked with your health condition.
+The burden of proof lies with the claimant, so it is important that you have a trusted and experienced lawyer who helps you collect the evidence that shows Camp Lejeune’s water contamination is linked to your health condition.

 Putting a price on your health or the diseases and conditions you or your loved ones suffer from due to the Camp Lejeune water contamination can be hard.
 Our experienced attorneys at Regan Zambri Long can help you calculate your maximum compensation.